awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-flask.md

    (virt)~/eb-flask$ pip freeze > requirements.txt
    ```

    This file tells Elastic Beanstalk to install the libraries during deployment\.
-For more information, see [Requirements File](python-configuration-requirements.md)\.
+For more information, see [Specifying dependencies using a requirements file](python-configuration-requirements.md)\.

-## Create a Flask Application<a name="python-flask-create-app"></a>
+## Create a flask application<a name="python-flask-create-app"></a>

 Next, create an application that you'll deploy using Elastic Beanstalk\.
 We'll create a "Hello World" RESTful web service\.